HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 * **Device client hints**
-Details of the capabilities and features of the device accessing the site.
+: Details of the capabilities and features of the device accessing the site.
 * **Network client hints**
-Details of the network connection between the device and the server.
+: Details of the network connection between the device and the server.
 * **User Agent Hints**
-Details about the agent accessing the site.
+: Details about the agent accessing the site.

 {# TODO - this looks like a formatting error but i'm not sure what's wrong with it #}
+ {# TODO (Editor) - Updated! #}

 #### Device client hints

 {{ figure_markup(
    image="mobile-web-usage-of-device-client-hints.png",
-   caption="Usage of Device Client Hint Directives", description="Bar chart showing the usage of device client hint directives detected on mobile and desktop page loads", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=663083561&format=interactive", sheets_gid="1041308066", sql_file="client_hints.sql"
+   caption="Usage of Device Client Hint Directives", description="Bar chart comparing the usage of device client hint directives detected on mobile and desktop page loads.
+Desktop sites were less likely than mobile to use Device-Memory, DRP, or Viewport-Width client hints.
+Usage of the Width was equal between device types at 0.01%", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=663083561&format=interactive", sheets_gid="1041308066", sql_file="client_hints.sql"